- Make/Cancel an Appointment

-You’ll have regular readings; some of these will be from a peer tutoring textbook, and others will be journal articles and book chapters posted on our Blackboard site.
+You’ll have regular readings; some of these will be from a peer tutoring textbook, and others will be journal articles and book chapters posted on our Sakai site.
 You’ll sign up to be tutored at the Writing Center and to observe tutoring sessions; you’ll also practice tutoring your classmates, conduct research, and participate in our discussion board.

 What will happen during class?

 Classes will be a mix of discussion and activities.
 Activities will include things like practicing active listening skills, trying out strategies for various stages of the writing process (like brainstorming and proofreading), watching videos, and visiting the library to learn about using databases for your research project.

 Who might benefit from taking English 402?

 English 402 will be useful for aspiring tutors, teachers, and writers.
 The one-on-one teaching skills you will learn about and practice may also be useful to students who are interested in advising, mentoring, or counseling.
 Note that there will be an emphasis on academic writing, though learning about the writing process will also be helpful for creative writers.

 English 402 will be taught by Dr. Gigi Taylor, a Writing Center staff member, with occasional guest speakers.
 The instructors have taught composition in the English department, as well as other classes.